yylian/ctf_news/readme.md

 # CTF_Parser

-Notification system for the FH Dortmund ctf news
+Notification system for the FH Dortmund CTF News

 ## Requirements

-* pythno3
+* Python 3
-* requirements from `requirements.txt`
+* The dependencies from `requirements.txt`
-* a bot created with the [botfather](https://core.telegram.org/bots)
+* A bot created with [botfather](https://core.telegram.org/bots)
 * A telegram channel or supergroup with the bot as an admin
-* Aplace to run this script repeatedly e. g.
-AWS Lambda or a VM with a cronjob
+* A place to run this script repeatedly e. g.
+AWS Lambda or github actions

 ## Usage